-The DRL system makes the low-beam headlamps come on at a reduced brightness when the following conditions are met:
+DRL.
+The DRL will come on when all of the following conditions are met:

-- The ignition is in the ON/ RUN mode.
+- The ignition is on.

 - The exterior lamp control is in AUTO.

+- The light sensor determines it is daytime.

 - The vehicle is not in P (Park).

-When the DRL are on, only the low-beam headlamps, at a reduced level of brightness, will be on.
-The taillamps, sidemarker, instrument panel, and other lamps will not be on.
+When the DRL are on, the taillamps, sidemarker lamps, instrument panel lights, and other lamps will not be on.